davidearn/tmb2020/software.md

-There are several distributions of TeX but [TeXLive](https://www.tug.org/texlive/) has the advantage of having both Windows and OS X versions and including good TeX/LaTeX editors (TeX is a typesetting program and does not itself include an editor).
+There are several distributions of TeX but [TeXLive](https://www.tug.org/texlive/) has the advantage of having both Windows and OS X versions and including reasonable TeX/LaTeX editors (TeX is a typesetting program and does not itself include an editor).

 ## Installation & Configuration Notes for LaTeX